-If you are single and have no children, the intestate succession laws of the state will determine which relatives will inherit your property and assets.
+If you are single and have no children, the intestate succession laws of the state will make asset determinations.
+The state will decide which relatives will inherit your property and assets.

 If you do not have a living spouse but have minor children, state law will determine the guardianship of your children.

-But probably the greatest disadvantage for everyone involved is that your estate will go through the lengthy and costly process of probate.
-This is the process of the courts reviewing, evaluating and deciding what should happen to the assets you’ve worked so hard to accumulate.
+But probably the greatest disadvantage for everyone involved is that your estate will go through the process of probate.

 If you have worked hard and accumulate assets of more than $250,000 you may want to consider establishing a trust.